 Then Jesus asked, “Were not ten made clean?
 But the other nine, where are they?
 Luke 17:17 (NRS)

-We continue this week with our mini-series, “The Discipline of Gratitude” by further examining the practice of this allusive attitude.
-More specifically, we will explore how “thankful” language developed and the need for greater intentionality in displaying our gratitude in the world.
+How is “grateful” language developed?
 Gratitude, as we defined it is an expression of thankfulness for benefits or goodness.
-God is our Eternal Benefactor providing us both good and perfect gifts.
-It is understandable that we should desire to express our gratitude to Him for all His many benefits (Ps.
+God is our Eternal Benefactor providing us both good and perfect gifts (Ps.
 103:1-6).
+While it is understandable that believers should desire to express our gratitude to Him for all His many benefits, we must exercise greater intentionality in displaying our gratitude to the world.
+We must develop the language of gratitude.

 Interestingly, the concept of thankfulness is noticeably absent in the early writings of the Old Testament.
-Instead language that was ordinarily translated as “praise” such as yadah and todah was used to convey the concept of thankfulness for God’s works and character, often in contrast with human failures (Ps.
+Instead language that was ordinarily translated as “praise”, such as yadah and todah, was used to convey the concept of thankfulness for God’s works and character (Ps.
 118).
 It would be later in the wisdom literature that God’s people would be encouraged to express purposeful gratitude for God’s provision and protection (Ps.
 107:21-22; Eccl.
 5:8-6:9).

 As Jesus passed through the region between Samaria and Galilee, ten lepers entreated Him to have “mercy on them”.
 They recognized the possibility of receiving beneficence from Jesus—He would help them in their affliction.
 Jesus “saw them”—He recognized their need in this dire circumstance—and then “sent them” to the priest to verify their healing.
 As they went, they were made clean.
 But one of them saw that he was healed and turned back to Jesus, praising (doxazo) God.
 He prostrated himself at Jesus feet and thanked (eucharisteo) Him.
 The one leper showed the proper response to Jesus’ act of grace (charis) but what about the other nine?
 Were they not grateful?
 Why were they not also praising God and thanking Jesus for their healing?